 How to Transcribe Videos for Accessibility and ADA Compliance

-Video accessibility has become a cornerstone of digital inclusion in 2026.
-With over 466 million people worldwide experiencing hearing loss, and accessibility-first design replacing mobile-first as the new standard, creating accessible…
+Video accessibility is now a cornerstone of digital inclusion in 2026.
+With over 466 million people worldwide experiencing hearing loss, and accessibility-first design replacing mobile-first as the new standard, building accessible video…

 Apr 23, 202614 min read

-Video accessibility has become a cornerstone of digital inclusion in 2026.
-With over 466 million people worldwide experiencing hearing loss, and accessibility-first design replacing mobile-first as the new standard, creating accessible video content is both a moral imperative and a legal requirement.
+Video accessibility is now a cornerstone of digital inclusion in 2026.
+With over 466 million people worldwide experiencing hearing loss, and accessibility-first design replacing mobile-first as the new standard, building accessible video content is both a moral imperative and a legal requirement.

-The Americans with Disabilities Act (ADA) mandates that public-facing digital content, including videos, must be accessible to people with disabilities.
-This means providing accurate captions, complete transcripts, and ensuring your video player works with assistive technologies.
-Whether you're publishing educational content, marketing videos, or corporate training materials, understanding how to create ADA-compliant video transcriptions is essential.
+The Americans with Disabilities Act (ADA) requires that public-facing digital content, including videos, be accessible to people with disabilities.
+That means accurate captions, complete transcripts, and a video player that works with assistive technologies.
+Whether you publish educational content, marketing videos, or corporate training materials, knowing how to create ADA-compliant video transcriptions is essential.

 What Does ADA Compliance for Videos Actually Require?

-ADA-compliant videos must meet specific technical and content requirements to ensure accessibility for all users, particularly those who are deaf or hard of hearing.
+ADA-compliant videos must meet specific technical and content requirements to make sure they're accessible to all users, particularly those who are deaf or hard of hearing.

 Core Requirements for ADA Compliance

-Accurate Closed Captions: Captions must include all spoken content and meaningful non-speech audio while staying accurately synchronized with the video.
-This includes dialogue, speaker identification when relevant, sound effects, and musical cues that contribute to understanding.
+Accurate closed captions: Captions must include all spoken content and meaningful non-speech audio while staying accurately synced with the video.
+That covers dialogue, speaker identification when relevant, sound effects, and musical cues that contribute to understanding.

-Complete Transcripts: Transcripts should provide a complete text version of the audio and describe key visual details for users who cannot see or hear the video.
-Basic transcripts include speech and important audio information, while descriptive transcripts also describe visual elements crucial to comprehension.
+Complete transcripts: Transcripts should give a complete text version of the audio and describe key visual details for users who can't see or hear the video.
+Basic transcripts include speech and important audio information.
+Descriptive transcripts also describe visual elements crucial to comprehension.

-Keyboard-Accessible Video Players: Your video player must work entirely by keyboard, allowing users who cannot use a mouse to control playback, volume, and caption settings.
+Keyboard-accessible video players: Your video player must work entirely by keyboard, so users who can't use a mouse can control playback, volume, and caption settings.

 Types of Transcripts for Different Accessibility Needs

 Different users benefit from different types of transcripts.
-Understanding these distinctions helps you create truly accessible content.
+Knowing the distinctions helps you create content that's actually accessible.

 Basic Transcripts